CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 # The Magic Elevator: Controlling an Elevator with Wand Spellcasting
 Maximilian Funck, Shawn Polson

-CSCI 5880 Machine Learning for Human-Computer Interfaces University of Colorado, Boulder
+CSCI 5880 Machine Learning for Human-Computer Interfaces
+University of Colorado, Boulder

 ![MagicElevatorTitleImg](https://imagesvc.timeincapp.com/v3/mm/image?url=https%3A%2F%2Ftimedotcom.files.wordpress.com%2F2015%2F11%2Fharry-potter-and-the-deathly-hallows-part-i_10d0b26f.jpg)
-_Harry Potter and the Deathly Hallows Part 1 (Warner Bros.)_
+_Figure 1: Harry Potter and the Deathly Hallows Part 1 (Warner Bros.)_

 ## The Idea
 Elevators are both a blessing and a curse.
 They enable heavy equipment to be transported across levels and they are often the only means by which people with mobility impairments can move up and down in a building.
 However, waiting for them in an awkward silence is anything but exciting.
 The Magic Elevator solves this problem: riders become witches and wizards, summoning their elevator through magic spells.
 Only a correctly executed spell calls the elevator!